 - Good security and they don’t store user activity logs

-BEGINNERS' CHOICE:CyberGhost has a simple set up.
-Works well in Japan.
+EASY FOR BEGINNERS:CyberGhost has a simple set up Works well in Japan.
 Good option if you are looking for a fast, reliable connection and an easy-to-use interface.
-Can struggle with unblocking some popular streaming sites.
-45-day money back guarantee.
+It comes with a 45-day money back guarantee.

 Here’s our full review of CyberGhost.